troii/Rudeltippen/README.md

 Installation guide
 ------------------

-This installation guide assumes that you already have JDK 1.7+ installed and that you have your database- and SMTP-credentials right beside you.
+This installation guide assumes that you already have JDK 1.7+ installed and that you have your database- and SMTP-credentials ready.

 ### Step 0